TomjWolcott/rust_fedvr/README.md

 This shows $`M_{i,j} * c_j = b_i`$ where $`M_{i,j}`$ and $`b_i`$ are computed and $`c_j`$ is solved for.  $`M_{i,j}`$ is the N x N block on the left,
 $`c_j`$ is in the middle and $`b_i`$ is on the right.
 Also note that the rows of the matrix are indexed by $`i`$ and the columns are indexed by $`j`$.

+**Note:** Not all terminals will print this nicely, some will ignore the color and others might interpret the color incorrectly.

 ## Outputs
 All of these were done on the range 0.0 to 5.0 with 80 points total optionally split into 4 intervals with the initial condition of Ψ(1.0) = 1.0.